antoinewaugh/docker-pysys-performance/README.md

             self.assertTrue(True)
 ```

-We find that run times differ drastically between host and docker container.
+We find that run times on the host are approximately 0.05-0.1 seconds, and within a container anywhere from 1-10seconds.

 ## Host: